Doitmarine

 About

-Doitmarine Advisory was built around a gap in the market: most maritime advisory is either broker-driven (conflicted) or surveyor-driven (physical only).
-What financiers and owners often need is something different — a structured technical and financial reading of a vessel that doesn't require a physical visit and isn't tied to a transaction fee.
+Most maritime advisory is either broker-driven (conflicted) or surveyor-driven (physical only).
+What the people carrying the risk often need is something different — a structured reading of what a vessel is actually worth, what it costs to operate, and where the undisclosed exposure sits.
+Without a physical visit requirement.
+Without a transaction fee attached.

 No broker affiliation.
 No yard connections.
 The assessment is yours.